 The food looked incredible, the shish kebab is served open in freshly baked thin naan.

-It’s fancy kebab shop so expect higher than usual prices.
+It’s a fancy kebab shop so expect higher than usual prices.
 The portions aren’t too tiny though so it didn’t feel like we were being cheated.
+It’s London so you can’t really expect anything less.

 Would I recommend it?
 Definitely, it’s the perfect place to get your grub when in central.